- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 For instance, if the job requires you to manage money, the employer will use the credit report to determine whether it would be worth the risk to hire you after conducting an employment screening.

 You must be a US citizen or a permanent resident of one of its territories.
+Applicants must also be 18 years or older to be eligible for entry-level jobs with the USPS.
 Along with it, you should have a high school diploma and be fluent in spoken and written English.

 Also, you may need to complete a road test if you apply for a driver position.
-You probably won’t get the job if you fail the road test.
+If you don’t pass the road test, you probably won’t get the job because it’s part of the hiring process.

 3. Background check